DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/sound-and-hearing/_index.md

 ![](fm-curve.png)

 {{% note %}}
-What sound comes into your ears is not always what you "hear", your brain completes the picture.
+What sound comes into your ears is not always what you "hear"; your brain completes the picture.
 Our ears perception of timbre and frequency changes with the loudness of a perceived signal

 The Fletcher-Munson equal-loudness contour curves (Figure 2.26) indicate the ear’s average sensitivity to different frequencies at various levels.
-These indicate the sound-pressure levels that are required for our ears to hear frequencies along the curve as being equal in level to a 1000-Hz reference level (measured in phons).
+These indicate the sound-pressure levels required for our ears to hear frequencies along the curve as being equal in level to a 1000-Hz reference level (measured in phons).
 {{%/ note %}}

 ---